What is the best way to see Italy?

 - Outdoors.
 Fresh air.
 Every day.
 Hiking on trails.
 Walking in villages.
 Yoga class with Miranda.
 Workouts with Josh.
 No cars.
 No noise (except for those crazy morning church bells).
 Steep cliffs overlooking turquoise seas.
 And more stairs than you thought possible.
 Breathing is good.

 - The whole week captured by the massively talented photographer Leela Cyd Ross.
 See her stunning trip photos here.
 Leela is Apartment Therapy’s photo editor and her clients include beauties like the New York Times and Wayfare Magazine.
 Her super feminine and optimistic aesthetic was a perfect match for the Italian Fix brand and watching her work from dawn to dusk as our photographer was incredible.
 If you like her style then you won’t want to miss next year’s trips.
 That’s all I’m going to say for now.
-Just join the mailing list to be the first in the know.

 Images by trip participant Bernadette Cay